-Once you’ve matched with a donor, your Tulip Fertility Coach will introduce you to the agency representing your donor.
-Then the agency and your fertility clinic team will begin next steps, including the legal and medical processes for you and your donor.
+You’ve selected a donor, talked directly with the egg donor agency and discussed the match.
+Now what?
+The agency and your fertility clinic team will begin next steps, including the legal and medical processes for you and your donor.

 There are many reasons why you may need to go through a surrogacy journey.
 If you've talked with your fertility specialist and have determined that gestational surrogacy is necessary for you, the next step is to learn more about the surrogacy process.
 Ask your Tulip Fertility coach for more information about surrogate matching.